Temps and termites are on the rise. Schedule your free inspection today.

 Bee control in California

 As a reminder, it is never wise to remove bees on your own.
 For bees, it is best to call a pest control specialist.
-Our specialists know the difference between bees and other stinging insects, and can recommend the best course of action, depending on the stinging insect near your home or business.
-At Western Exterminator, we have good depth of expertise with bees in California.
+Our technicians know the difference between bees and other stinging insects, and can recommend the best course of action, depending on the stinging insect near your home or business.
+At Western Exterminator, we have a good depth of expertise with bees in California.

-We recognize that bees at your home or business can make you feel threatened, and we give our full effort to ensure you feel safe from the stinging insects.
+We recognize that bees at your home or business can make you feel threatened, and we give our full effort to ensure you feel protected from the stinging insects.
 Are you concerned about bees at your premises?
 Contact us as soon as possible so we can come check out the issue and get it resolved.

 Find your local branch

 Enjoy pest-free living all year long with PestFree365+.
-See how our home pest control plan protects you and your family from 36 common pests.
+See how our home pest control plan protects you and your family from 39 common pests.